-The Global Sustainability Initiative is a conceptual framework that encompasses several trans-disciplinary research and academic programs at the University of Virginia.
+The Global Sustainability Initiative encompasses several trans-disciplinary research and academic programs at the University of Virginia.
 Directed by Prof. Phoebe Crisman, the Initiative seeks to advance sustainability theory and practice through a combination of faculty and student research, innovative teaching and academic programs, and cross-university dialogue and exchange.
-This website contains resources related to the foundation course in Global Sustainability, the Minor in Global Sustainability, and the interdisciplinary Major in Global Studies – Environments + Sustainability track.
+This website contains resources related to the foundation course in Global Sustainability, the Minor in Global Sustainability, and the pan-University Major in Global Studies – Environments + Sustainability.
 An archive of associated student and faculty research projects is available, along with news and updates about current events.

-View Course Lists Required minor courses in the five categories, by term and semester.
+View Course Lists Courses in the five categories, by term and semester.

 Foundation Projects Student projects from the Global Sustainability foundation course.